Markazul Ma'arif Education and Research Centre

-Markazul Ma’arif Education and Research Center (MMERC) is an Islamic educational and research institution located in Jogeshwari, Mumbai, India.
+Markazul Ma'arif Education and Research Center (MMERC) is an Islamic educational and research institution located in Jogeshwari, Mumbai, India.
 Established in 1994 by Badruddin Ajmal, MMERC aims to train madrasa graduates in English language, computer literacy, and modern subjects.
 The institution seeks to integrate traditional Islamic scholarship with contemporary academic and communication skills, enabling graduates to participate more effectively in modern discourse.

 History

-Markazul Ma’arif Education and Research Centre (MMERC) was founded in 1994 as a project of the Assam-based NGO Markazul Maarif.
+MMERC was founded in 1994 as a project of the Assam-based NGO Markazul Maarif.
 Originally established in Delhi, the centre later shifted its main operations to Mumbai in 2000.

 MMERC was set up in response to concerns about the limited engagement of traditional Islamic scholars with modern society, particularly in English-speaking contexts.
 The founder, Badruddin Ajmal, envisaged the centre as a bridge between classical Islamic education and contemporary professional and social challenges; since its inception MMERC has developed programmes emphasising English proficiency, research methodology, and public engagement for madrasa graduates.

-To address the lack of English exposure among madrasa students, MMERC instituted a competitive, structured intake—admitting selected candidates through a combined written and oral entrance test—and provided intensive training in English and computer skills.
+To address the lack of English exposure among madrasa students, MMERC instituted a competitive, structured intake admitting selected candidates through a combined written and oral entrance test and provided intensive training in English and computer skills.
 The centre has historically offered full residential facilities and scholarships, enabling students from institutions such as Darul Uloom Deoband and Darul Uloom Nadwatul Ulama to participate without financial burden.